-Master geospatial tools and technology in our online BS Geosciences degree with a concentration in geospatial technology at Southern New Hampshire University.
+Master geospatial tools and technology in our online Bachelor of Science in Geosciences degree with a concentration in Geospatial Technology at Southern New Hampshire University.
 Our online geospatial degree concentration gives you a strong foundation in the physical sciences with a focus on geography, geology, earth systems science, physics, chemistry and spatial awareness.
-You’ll learn how to analyze data using the latest technology to help address environmental issues on a local and global level.
+You'll learn how to analyze data using the latest technology to help address environmental issues on a local and global level.

 Not available for students outside the continental U.S.

 The innovative geospatial degree concentration gives you practical experience in geospatial analysis using geographic information systems, satellite imagery, sensors and analytical methods for the geosciences.
 You'll also explore how the acquisition, integration and analysis of geospatial data can apply to a wide range of environmental issues.

 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your bachelor’s in geosciences at SNHU include:

 The U.S. Bureau of Labor Statistics projects that employment for environmental scientists and specialists, including those in health fields, will grow 11% by 2026, faster than the average growth for all occupations.* Demand for geospatial experts cuts across a wide range of industries, from finance and insurance to healthcare, law enforcement and national security.

 As a graduate of the online BS Geosciences degree program with a concentration in geospatial technology, you'll be prepared to pursue or advance your career in a variety of roles, including:

 Our geospatial degree online concentration curriculum provides a solid foundation in the physical sciences, while offering specialized coursework in observational and analytical skills.